 - Send smiles.
 Pictures, cards, letters, telephone calls, small gifts, etc. will all mean a great deal to older adults who are missing time with family members.
 Coordinate with family members to take turns reaching out as much as possible in ways similar to this so your older loved ones are flooded with expressions of love.

 - Share your feelings.
 There’s nothing quite as wonderful as hearing from someone you love about the impact you’ve made on his/her life.
 Take this time to convey your gratitude towards the older adults you love for the difference they’ve made in your life, and be specific: “Dad, your patience with me when I was a teen taught me what unconditional love looks like, and thanks to you, I am a more patient person with my own children.”

 Hillendale Home Care’s professional caregivers are experienced and highly trained in enhancing total wellbeing for senior loved ones at home, and follow strict safety protocols for everyone’s protection.
-Contact us at 925-933-8181 to learn how our top-rated home health care in Walnut Creek and the surrounding areas can help make this holiday season the very best it can be for a senior you love.
+Contact us at 925-933-8181 to learn how our top-rated elder care in Pleasant Hill and the surrounding areas can help make this holiday season the very best it can be for a senior you love.